Devices#

 • Should return any data needed to determine the state of the device (e.g., status and feedback)

-• Updates container metadata with mixing details
+• Updates container metadata with the mixing details